brikemp/capstone_backend/README.md

 ## Additional Info
-App runs on [http://localhost:8080](http://localhost:8080) Maven depencies found in pom.yml
+App runs on [http://localhost:8080](http://localhost:8080) Maven depencies are required, can be found in pom.yml